When to visit

 Stage Wine Bar ($$-$$$)

 A cozy wine bar and upscale tapas restaurant.
-Located close to Belfry Theatre, just a few minutes from downtown Victoria, it's the perfect place to grab a bite to eat before a concert!
+Located close to Belfry Theatre, just a few minutes from downtown Victoria, it's the perfect place to grab a bite to eat before a concert !
+The menu changes daily.
 A welcoming atmosphere, friendly service, and a wine list that will charm connoisseurs and novices alike.